 The mi-DIEP technique is a type of autologous (free flap) breast reconstruction, a procedure that restores the breasts with skin and fat from the lower abdomen.
 Free flap reconstructions offer greater durability in comparison to implant-based procedures, have been shown to help avoid infection and other complications, and may offer a more natural, more aesthetic result.
 Before the development of the mi-DIEP, however, patients recovering from autologous breast reconstruction were often hampered by chronic pain and the need for narcotics post-surgery.

-Recovery Without Narcotics
+Breast Reconstruction Surgery Recovery Without Narcotics

 Incising the abdominal muscles has been the main source of pain and morbidity for mastectomy patients during reconstruction surgery.
 Laparoscopic mi-DIEP breast reconstruction virtually removes the need to cut into the abdominal wall muscles, allowing surgeons to make a much smaller incision, which avoids the need for narcotic painkillers and allows patients to go home sooner.